 In pursuit of service excellence – are there holes in your client experience?
 (First published in Managing for Success)

+Nobody goes into work intending to do a bad job or provide poor service.
 Everyone makes mistakes, technology fails, deadlines are missed and accidents occur from time to time.
 It is what you do about this that makes the difference.
 As George Bernard Shaw said “Success does not consist in never making mistakes, but in never making the same one a second time.”

 Clients will usually be forgiving for the odd slip up; it is a series of poor service experiences which leads to deep dissatisfaction, a formal complaint or loss of a client.